-- Dairy free version: I also tested two versions of this soup by replacing the heavy cream with almond milk and full fat coconut milk.
+Dairy-free version: I tested two versions of this soup by replacing the heavy cream with almond milk and full-fat coconut milk.
 I personally preferred the taste of the coconut milk over the almond milk.
 The vegetable broth version was also tasty, just less creamy.
 If you try either of these options keep in mind that either choice will change the flavor profile of this soup in comparison to using heavy cream.
-You’ll also need to make a dairy free pesto which you can do by just omitting the cheese in the recipe I provided or by using nutritional yeast in place of the parmesan and pecorino.
-You may have to adjust the proportions of the pesto ingredients to get the right consistency and taste to your liking.
+You’ll also need to make a dairy-free pesto which you can do by either omitting the cheese in the provided basil pesto recipe or by using nutritional yeast in place of the parmesan and pecorino.
+You may also need to adjust the proportions of the pesto ingredients in order to reach a desired consistency and taste.